 PNEUMATIC CONTROL COMPONENTS

 Analog Pressure Gauges: Gauges shall be pneumatic type, minimum 1-1/2" in (38 mm) diameter, with white face and black numerals.
-Surface-mounted gauges shall have chrome plated trim and be a minimum of 2-1/2" in (64 mm ) diameter.
+Surface-mounted gauges shall have chrome plated trim and be a minimum of 2-1/2 inches in diameter.

 Pneumatic Actuated Pressure Switches (PE) (for 30 psig max pressure control systems): Pressure ranges and sensitivity of PEs shall match control system sequence of operation.
-Switch operation shall be externally adjustable over the operating pressure range (nominal 0-20 psig, 0 to 138 KPa ).
-PE switches shall be SPDT type, rated for the particular application, and shall be UL listed.
+Switch operation shall be externally adjustable over the operating pressure range, nominal 0-20 psig, PE switches shall be SPDT type, rated for the particular application, and shall be UL listed.
 PE shall be as manufactured by Penn.
 Substitutions shall be allowed per Division 1.

-Pilot Positioners: Operating span adjustment range is from 3 to 13 psi (21 to 91 kPa).
+Pilot Positioners: Operating span adjustment range is from 3 to 13 psi.
 Positioner shall be furnished with a mounting bracket for attachment directly to the actuator.

 ELECTRIC CONTROL COMPONENTS